Mariana Islands: Loss from Spain and split in governance

 The Marianas remained a Spanish colony under the general government of the Philippines until 1898, when, as a result of its loss in the Spanish–American War, Spain ceded Guam to the United States.
 Guam has been separate from the Northern Marianas since this time.
 Following the Philippine–American War, Apolinario Mabini and other Filipino leaders were exiled to Guam in 1901.

 Weakened from its defeat in the Spanish–American War, Spain could no longer effectively control and protect the nearly 6,000 islands it retained throughout Micronesia, including the Northern Marianas, Carolines and Pelew Islands.
-Therefore, Spain entered into the German-Spanish Treaty of February 12, 1899 to sell the Northern Marianas and its other remaining islands to Germany for 837,500 German gold marks (about $4,100,000 at the time).
+Therefore, Spain entered into the German-Spanish Treaty of February 12, 1899 to sell the Northern Marianas and its other remaining islands to Germany for 837,500 German gold marks (about US$4,100,000 at the time).
 The Northern Marianas and other island groups were incorporated by Germany as a small part of the larger German Protectorate of New Guinea.
 The total population in the Northern Marianas portion of these islands was only 2,646 inhabitants around this time, with the ten most northerly islands being actively volcanic and thus mostly uninhabited.

 Japan, allied with the Entente Powers during World War I, seized all of Germany's colonial possessions in East Asia and Micronesia, including the Northern Mariana Islands, and held them through the end of the war.
 Under the terms of the Treaty of Versailles in 1919, Germany was stripped of all her colonies worldwide, including the Palau, Caroline, Northern Mariana and Marshall Islands.
-By international agreement, these were all placed into trusteeship under the management of League of Nations which assigned them to Japan as the Class C South Seas Mandate.
+By international agreement, these were all placed into trusteeship under the management of the League of Nations which assigned them to Japan as the Class C South Seas Mandate.
 During this time, Japan used some of the islands for sugarcane production, modestly increasing the population of a few of the islands.